logo

 Other:

-The reduced ticket is valid for both entry with a full ticket on weekdays and holidays and the open ticket
+The reduced ticket is valid for both the entrance with full price on weekdays and holidays and the open ticket

 Other Exhibitions